git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 * Send value to device: This option only applies to continuous functions like changing the volume of a track.
 If it is enabled, the current value is sent to the controller with the configured CC.

 ## Features of Modes

+Besides fixed functions which can be assigned to the hardware controls, there is the concept of modes.
+Each mode controls a parameter (e.g. volume) of an item (e.g. a track) which are grouped into pages of 8 items.
+Each mode uses (up to) 8 continuous controls (a knob or fader) for setting the parameters' value, 8 buttons to select the individual items, and 4 buttons to move the page window of 8 items up or down.
+Furthermore, there are functions to select individual modes or to select the previous/next mode.

 ### Track Mode